Priya Mohan’s latest venture features a line of upcycled vintage saris

 “I still want to feel elegant,” says Priya Mohan of her current sense of style.
-“I don’t want to look like I’m wearing my pajamas.
-I want to feel like I’m wearing my pajamas and I don’t want to look like it.”
+“I don’t want to look like I’m wearing my pyjamas.
+I want to feel like I’m wearing my pyjamas and I don’t want to look like it.”

 Wardrobe must have:

 Neutral basics.
 Just the under stuff that you then do up.
 Because I find I wear a lot of layers and it's just what makes my clothing go from season to season.

 Black leggings.
 We carry a brand here, Diane Kennedy, and those are my current favourites.

 Anything that's fast fashion … I remember being in New York and going to Forever 21 and being like, oh my god, I can get leggings for, like, $2.
 And now I know what that actually means.
 And I'm appalled that I was so unaware ...

 Boutiques that sell one-of-a-kind type pieces ...
 I tend to wear my brand now.
 Not because I'm trying to advertise it or anything – because it meets all my fashion values and sensibilities … Miller Shoes, definitely … Mettamade, I love their clothing … and the Pale Blue Dot.